Tank1334/Onboarding-Newbies/chapter_01/day_05.md

 31. What is YARN?
 Explain its architecture.
 32. Explain the difference between YARN's schedulers.
 33. What is the role of the Node Manager in YARN?
-34. Explain a YARN apllication lifecycle.
+34. Explain a YARN application lifecycle.
 35. How does YARN provide fault tolerance?

 ### Chapter 8: Oozie Workflow Scheduler